Sunday, March 29, 2009

 Please join the Milwaukee Riverkeeper, Sierra Club Great Waters Group, Trout Unlimited-Southeast Wisconsin Chapter, and Milwaukee Steelheaders in calling for the removal of this dam.

 The impoundment created by the dam creates an artificial pool of stagnant water, degrades fish habitat, prevents fish migration, warms the water, lowers dissolved oxygen levels, and allows sediment accumulation.
 The sediments are also full of toxic PCBs.
+The removal of the dam would greatly improve water quality and fishing opportunities for us.

 Unfortunately, we are opposed by a highly organized group of homeowners along the river upstream of the dam, who are concerned with the loss of the impoundment which they refer to as “The largest inland lake in Milwaukee County.”

+Please help us in these efforts to advocate for the removal of the Estabrook Dam.
 Email, call, and or write to the members of the County committee of Parks, Energy and the Environment, and tell them you support dam removal.
 If you are an out of state angler, and fish our river, all the better.
 The parties involved need to understand that this is not a simple local issue, and that the decision they make will effect anglers, nature lovers, boaters, and others who use the river for recreation.

+I drafted a simple letter that follows below.
+Feel free to copy and paste it to form the body of your email or letter.
+Also feel free to add your perspectives and wording to your request to the supervisors.
 The few minutes it will take to send an email, call, or letter will be of enormous importance in helping to restore this vital natural resource, and improve your angling experience.
 Thanking you in advance, and yours in service to the river,

 Erik F. Helm